Beliavsky/Gaussian-Mixture-ARMA-GARCH/Fortran90/README.md

 * A TIME_SERIES object has been built with a class of two I/O subroutines. (mod_IO.f90)
 * All the relevant fixed parameters values are stored in a different module (time series length, models ranks, ecc.). (mod_PARAMS.f90)
-* The main program provides a simple introduction to the general model initialization, loading the time series data from file, and compute a first residuals and variances time series using the random initial parameters (a,b,delta_0,delta,beta).
+* The main program provides a simple introduction to the general model initialization, loading the time series data from file, and compute the first residuals and variances time series using the random initial parameters (a,b,delta_0,delta,beta).
 (EM_core.f90)

 All the time series indices are managed with a datetime derived type, provided by a side fortran module located in the "datetime-fortran" folder.
 (credits: https://github.com/wavebitscientific/datetime-fortran)